Compile-time Code & Metaprogramming

 function on an item in the program.

-When you use an annotation, the function with the same name will be called with that item as an argument:
+When you use an attribute, the function with the same name will be called with that item as an argument:

 struct Foo {}